WSU-kduncan/ceg3120-wivkir/Discord-Bot/README.md

 - Where to put it to work with the code
   - It is good practice to keep the API token within an .env variable file and never publish that file.
 You can still use the token by referencing the file with a variable in your code.
 - Dependencies
-  - In order to run this bot you will need: python 3, discord.py, and python-dotenv.
+  - In order to run this bot you will need: python 3, discord.py, python-dotenv, and an internet connection.

 Usage